isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The low-level hardware interfaces used by lock-free progrmming are among the hardest to implement well and among the areas where the most subtle portability problems occur.
+The low-level hardware interfaces used by lock-free programming are among the hardest to implement well and among the areas where the most subtle portability problems occur.
 If you are doing lock-free programming for performance, you need to check for regressions.